All-in-one EVENT ORGANISATION PLATFORM

 BusinessAmsterdam is popular with international business because the country has a robust infrastructure, access to the European market, economic stability, and wow, is their English impressive!
 The Netherlands Foreign Investment Agency (NFIA) lures business to the country.
 And they’re clearly doing a good job.
 Business leaders have faith in Amsterdam.
 In 2019, a record of 397 companies moved their operations to Amsterdam.78 of these firms said they had moved because of Brexit.
 So expect more companies following suit in 2021.
 The government has also been proactive in safeguarding the economy and cultural sector against COVID-19.
 So far, the government has spent €738 million in support packages.
 The Dutch are also versatile and evolve with the times.
 You can now visit Amsterdam virtually.
 You might want to take a leaf out their book and boost your next event with these hybrid event tools.

 PlayThe Dutch love to share drinks and snacks with their colleagues after work.
 In fact, they love it so much they even have a word for it, a Borrel.
 It’s a diverse city.
 There’s De Wallen, Amsterdam’s fabled and notorious Red-light District.
 It’s a spectacle that must be seen to be believed.
 The nightlife in hot spots Rembrandtplien and Leidesplien are too much fun!
 If you feel like you want to get out onto the many canals, you have two options.
 You can go on the tour boats, and relax, learn, eat or enjoy a refreshment.
 Or you can hire a boat and be the captain on your voyage!
 Just remember, the canals aren’t for swimming in!
 The canals have been known to freeze over in the dead of winter.
 The locals are brave enough to walk on them, but it’s not for the fainthearted.
 If you have a taste for culture, you will need to extend your trip, because there’s too much to do.
 There are the big three: The Rijks, The Stedelijk, and the Van Gogh museum.
 After that, you have over 490 museums still to go.
 A museum card is an essential item.
 The city is home to a staggering 16 Michelin-starred restaurants and also specialises in Indonesian and Moroccan food.
 After that, you could go Dutch; Amsterdam grew off the back of its ability to fish herring.
 Pickled herring has fallen out of fashion, but it’s an experience you won’t forget.
 How about the bar snack that nobody likes until they try it?
 Ladies and gentlemen, Bitterballen.
 Just trust us!
-And if you want to unwind and enjoy the beauty of nature within the city, check out our favourite parks in Amsterdam.

 What type of eventsAmsterdam is prime for meetings, conferences, and workshops.
 The options for private dining and hotels are also out of this world.
 In other words, it’s ideal for Work, Play, and Stay We believe that event spaces don’t have to be lifeless.
 Our experts strive to find the most exciting and inspiring spaces in each city.
 And in Amsterdam, they’ve really found some beauties.
 If there’s one thing Amsterdam excels in, it’s repurposing old and forgotten spaces.
 It’s a city that respects and celebrates its past but doesn’t forget to embrace the future.
 We’re so excited by the uniqueness of our spaces.
 In Amsterdam, we have everything from penthouses to attics to brewery rooms to a refurbished gas factory.
 Workshops spaces are from €57 per hour.
 Check out these handpicked workshop spaces to see what is possible.
 Meeting rooms start from €39 per hour.
 Check out these 5 creative meeting rooms in Amsterdam we love.
 Conferences start from €163 per hour.
 If you want to hold something massive, Amsterdam can host conferences with up to 5,000 people!
 Private dining starts from €50 per hour and could be the perfect way to cap off a successful corporate event.